Tom Laterza

-Tom Laterza (born 9 May 1992) is a Luxembourgian international footballer who plays in Luxembourg for Mondercange, as a right back.
+Tom Laterza (born 9 May 1992) is a Luxembourgish international footballer who plays in Luxembourg for Schifflange 95, as a right-back.

 Career

 Laterza played club football in France for Sedan B from 2009 to 2012.

 He made his international debut for Luxembourg in 2009, and has appeared in UEFA European Football Championship and FIFA World Cup qualifying matches.

 In 2012, he moved to the Luxembourg National Division club CS Fola Esch, and then in 2019 moved to Progres Niedercorn.